FDSN/miniSEED3-TechnicalEvaluation/README.md

 ### Issues Discussing the Expansion and Conventions of the FDSN Identifiers

 Assuming the FDSN identifiers are used (discuss in **[#4](/../../issues/4)**) how should they be expanded and what conventions should be applied?
 Limitations in the current identifiers are becoming a pressing issues and are a (or the) main motivator for discussing a new data format in the first place.

+**These are not being voted on right now as they are a broader issue.**

 * **[#27](/../../issues/27):** Expansion and convention of the network code
 * **[#28](/../../issues/28):** Expansion of the station code